bszek213/cryptoML/README.md

 ETC bullish - inverted hammer  pattern
 ```
 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.l
+For major changes, please open an issue first to discuss what you would like to change.